Updated April 2026

 What Is the Cagrilintide + Retatrutide Stack?

-No direct clinical trial has evaluated cagrilintide + retatrutide.
+No direct clinical trial has evaluated cagrilintide + retatrutide together.
 Protocols are extrapolated from individual component evidence, including REDEFINE data for cagrilintide and TRIUMPH data for retatrutide.
-This is one of the most speculative cagrilintide-combination protocols on the site, and the combined GI burden is a major practical concern.
+This is one of the most speculative cagrilintide-combination protocols on the site, and the combined gastrointestinal burden — nausea, vomiting, and digestive slowdown from two potent compounds — is a major practical concern.

 Why Add Cagrilintide to Retatrutide?